 What is a Criminal Psychology Degree?

 “Criminal psychology” is a colloquial term for forensic psychology.
 Forensic psychology combines elements of criminal justice and psychology.
-Forensic psychology is an advanced field of study, so degrees in this field are generally master’s or Ph.D. degrees.
+Forensic psychology is an advanced field of study, so degrees in this field are generally a master’s in criminal psychology or a Ph.D in forensic psychology.
 Students generally study general psychology for their bachelor’s degrees and move onto the advanced and highly specialized field of forensic psychology for their graduate studies.

 What Can Graduates Do With a Criminal Psychology Degree?

 Graduates of a criminal psychology degree program have several different potential career paths.
 Many work for local, state, or federal law enforcement agencies.
-Others become outside consultants for these agencies.
-Still others teach at the university level or open their own private practices.
+Some graduates of criminal psychology become outside consultants for these agencies.
+Others teach at the university level or open their own private practices.